hackingmaterials/materials-coord/README.md

 but maybe unavoidable if the external algorithm is part of another python package, or is written in some other language such as Java.
 In that case `compute` can simply serve as a wrapper that calls and post processes the output of the external code.

+## How can I use MaterialsCoord on my own structures?
+There are different ways of how one can do this.
+* Add a new "group" folder that includes your structures into the test_structures folder.
+Then you can initialize Benchmark with your `structure_groups = group_name` (i.e. the name of your folder).
+You can then call your new structure group any time you want.
+* If you don't want to permanently add the structures to MaterialsCoord but rather run CN methods on some external structures, you can use the `custom_set` argument of `Benchmark` to provide the path to a set of structure files.
+If `custom_set` is given, `Benchmark` will ignore any `structure_group` provided.

+Note that in any case, the structures provided can be of any type that pymatgen can automatically interpret (cif, POSCAR, etc.)